Ohio Statehouse: Description

 The Ohio Statehouse is located on Capitol Square, a 10 acre plot of land donated by four prominent landowners.
 The Statehouse stands upon foundations 18 ft deep, built in part by prisoners sentenced to hard labor.

 The Statehouse features a central recessed porch with a colonnade of a forthright and primitive Greek Doric mode, built of Columbus limestone that was quarried on the west banks of the Scioto River.
 A broad and low central pediment supports the windowed drum, referred to as a cupola, which contains an oculus that lights the interior rotunda.

 Unlike many U.S. state capitol buildings, the Ohio Statehouse owes little to the architecture of the United States Capitol.
 It was designed and built before the U.S. Capitol was enlarged to its present form, with the large white dome that would be imitated on many US state capitol buildings.

 The Ohio Statehouse has been termed a supreme example of Greek Revival style.
 It is not patterned on one single building, but is a combination of stylistic elements from Greek sources, melded with contemporary needs and functions.
 The cupola shows direct influence by the Tholos of Delphi, a circular temple built about 360 BC.
 The Parthenon of Athens is also an influence.
-No ancient Greek building would have contained windows, but they were a major part of Greek Revival for a more practical reason: before electric light, sunlight was the major source of illumination.
+None of the monumental ancient Greek buildings on which Greek Revival architecture is modeled would have contained windows, but they were a major part of Greek Revival for a more practical reason: before electric light, sunlight was the major source of illumination.

 The ceremonial offices of the governor, lieutenant governor, treasurer, and auditor are located on the first floor of the building.
 The relocation of the governor's working office to the Vern Riffe Center for Government and the Arts, located across High Street from the Statehouse, was originally a temporary action taken while the historic building was undergoing an extensive restoration and upgrading.
 At the completion of the project the governor, George Voinovich preferred the larger, more modern space and did not return to the Statehouse office except for occasional ceremonial use.
 Voinovich's successor Bob Taft used the historic governor's office in a similar way, as did former governor John Kasich.
 Kasich's immediate predecessor, Ted Strickland, however, used the Statehouse office on a regular basis.
 Strickland considered the presence of the Governor in a building where the Legislature also works as both symbolic and practical examples of how the parts of government relate to each other.
 Like Strickland, current governor Mike DeWine uses the Statehouse office on a regular basis, although his staff remains based in the Riffe Center.